Abdullah Yusuf Ali: Triumph and Tragedy

 Life in Lahore

 By the mid-1920s, Yusuf Ali was an intellectual with many published works.
-Muhammad Iqbal called him mubassar-i-zamana, or a man with insight into the times.
+Muhammad Iqbal called him mubassar-i-zamana, a man with insight into the times.
 This was perhaps why, keeping aside other differences, Iqbal invited Yusuf Ali to head the Islamia College in Lahore.
-Yusuf Ali accepted it and remained Principal of the College from 1925 to 1927, and again from 1935 to 1937.
+Yusuf Ali accepted it and remained Principal of the College from 1925 to 1927 and from 1935 to 1937.

 Advice to students

-This period as an educationist saw him writing on Islam with increasing regularity.
+As an educationist, this period saw him writing about Islam with increasing regularity.
 Perhaps reflecting his own approach to life, he advised his students moderation in all things.
 This was reflected in his writings, including in the commentary on the Qur’an:

 ‘In all things be moderate.
 Do not go the pace, and do not be stationary or slow… do not be talkative and do not be silent… do not be loud and do not be timid or half-hearted… do not be too confident and do not be cowed down.’